-Pros Cons
+Pros

-- The rates for retirement interestonly mortgages are usually more competitive than equity release products. - Because the interest doesn't get added to the loan (as it does with a roll-up lifetime mortgage), you protect the value of your inheritance. - The loan is only repaid at the end of your mortgage term, which is after an agreed length of time, when you sell your property, move into long-term care or die. - You can potentially borrow a larger percentage of the value of your property than you can with a lifetime mortgage.
+- The rates for retirement interestonly mortgages are usually more competitive than equity release products. - Because the interest doesn't get added to the loan (as it does with a roll-up lifetime mortgage), you protect the value of any inheritance you want to pass on. - The loan is only repaid at the end of your mortgage term, which is after an agreed length of time, when you sell your property, move into long-term care or die. - You can potentially borrow a larger percentage of the value of your property than you can with a lifetime mortgage.
 This might be useful if you have an existing interest-only mortgage that is coming to an end. - Products are more flexible than equity release, sometimes with low or no early repayment charges.